cacheflowe/ctd-design-studio/README.md

 📋 Agenda

+- Projects should be 95% done.
+Time for final polishing!
+- Prep for final documentation

 - ~~Install & Documentation~~
 - ~~Meet in ENVD briefly at 11:30 to check in!~~
 - ~~**Installations must be ready by the ATLAS EXPO**~~